 The Historical Commission is comprised of historical educators, local residents and committed volunteers that aim to foster and promote public knowledge and interest in Township history.

 The Commission also hosts interactive and fun events to further its role in preserving history.
 Each year, the Commission hosts a Memory Makers luncheon to celebrate long-time residents and give them a platform to reminisce about their experiences living in the Township.
-Last year’s event celebrated the resiliency of the Pocono spirit during the Flood of 1955.
+Past topics have included influential women of MST’s history, Schools, History of Local Theaters, and resorts.

 With a great year ahead, the Commission continues to come up with exciting ideas and projects to accomplish its mission to preserve and create awareness of Township history.

-Please Note effective July 1, 2015 the Historical Commission meeting will now be regularly scheduled for the first Wednesday of the month at 9:00am.
+The Historical Commission meets the first Thursday of the month at 9:00am.
 The public is encouraged to attend and learn about MST history!

 Chairperson: Carrie Wetherbee